-This is the most controversial of Calvinism’s points, but it’s also the most logical.
-The least charitable way to explain it is to say that Jesus only died for Christians and not others.
-The more charitable way is that there is not a drop of Jesus’ blood that is shed in vain.
-God accomplishes what he sets out to do.
-So traditionally, the belief is that Jesus’ atoning work on the Cross was “limited” to cover only the sins of people that would become Christians.
+This is the most difficult of Calvinism’s points, but it’s also its most logical.
+The least charitable way to summarize it is thusly: Jesus only died for Christians and not others.
+The more charitable way: No drop of Jesus’ blood was shed in vain; God accomplishes what he sets out to do, and Jesus’ death is effectual to save all whom it is intended to save.

-Atonement is NOT Salvation
+First, Atonement is NOT Salvation

 This is really important.
 In my last post, I pointed out that God’s Election is more about our life here-and-now, and less about our future eternal destiny.
 The same can be said of Atonement.